samrogerrs/MTRX2700-Assignment-2/README.md

 ```

 ### **Testing**

+Buffer Overflow: In the case of an overflow, the overflow triggers a check of the processing and trasnmitting flags so that it can be sent immediately to be processed.
+It should be noted that anything after the 63 characters is lost, as the new active buffer is cleared to receive new input and the buffer swap can only occur if both active and processing are ready.

+Multiple Buffer Overlows: The buffers will swap as per usual, storing the first 63 characters of each string and discarding the rest of the information.

 Whitespace: Stores without issue

 Sending data quickly (holding down key to type very fast): Stores without issue